 Your Body Postpartum

-From the moment your child slides out of your body, a transformation as dramatic as pregnancy begins.
-Right at delivery you drop around ten to fifteen pounds of baby, placenta, amniotic fluid, and lochia.
+From the moment your child slides out of your body, a transformation as dramatic as that of pregnancy begins.
+Right at delivery you will drop around 10 to 15 pounds of baby, placenta, amniotic fluid, and lochia.

 Your breasts will be tender as you deal with engorgement.
-Women who aren't planning on nursing find that fully drying up their milk supply can be a somewhat uncomfortable process.
-Wear a tight bra, try ice packs to ease discomfort, and avoid any unnecessary stimulation.
-If you do breastfeed, sore nipples and other discomforts can plague you as you adjust to this new routine.
+If you breastfeed, sore nipples and other discomforts may be plaguing you as you adjust to this new routine.